Lekic/trace/app/views/documentation/_functionalrequirement4.html.md

 ### Process

 The username and encrypted password are validated.
 If the account has been created by an administrator, or someone with administrative clearance outside the system, the new account is granted administrative permissions.
-Alternatively, if the account already exists, a system administrator boosts the user’s permission level to Administrator or the equivalent.
+Alternatively, if the account already exists, a system administrator boosts the user's permission level to Administrator or the equivalent.

 ### Output